 Bypass vs anvil

-Bypass secateurs bring two blades past each other, like scissors.
-They make clean cuts in live green wood and are the default choice for shrubs, fruit trees, roses, and general garden tasks.
+- Bypass: Two blades pass each other like scissors.
+Best for live green wood and general garden tasks.
 The sharp outside bevel slices rather than crushes, which protects plant tissue.

-Anvil secateurs bring a single edge down onto a flat surface.
-They can manage older, dry, or hard wood where a bypass blade may bind.
-If you prune dead canes or thick old stems, an anvil pattern or a compact pruning saw is often better than forcing a bypass tool.
+- Anvil: A single edge closes onto a flat anvil.
+Suits older, dry, or hard wood where a bypass blade may bind.
+For dead canes or thick old stems, use an anvil pattern or a compact pruning saw instead of forcing a bypass tool.

 Handle styles and ergonomics